The Link to the Moon

 Pounds, Weight at Liftoff

 This aircraft is an upright, cylindrical, two-stage liquid-fueled space launch vehicle, or SLV.
 It was converted from an intercontinental ballistic missile (ICBM), and the re-entry capsule of the SLV seats two people.
 The launch platform is silo-based, and all ICBM launch facilities were built underground.
-The base of our SLV features three conical thrust chambers with wide openings facing down, while the top-end features one cone.
-The body of Titan II is silver-grey and features the U.S. Air Force logo just below the top cone and U.S. Air Force written vertically down one side in navy blue.
+The base of our SLV features two conical thrust chambers with wide openings facing down, while the top end features one cone.
+The body of Titan II is silver-gray and features the U.S. Air Force logo just below the top cone and U.S. Air Force written vertically down one side in navy blue.